Electric ant: Description

 The ant is described as follows:

-Wasmannia auropunctata workers are monomorphic, which means they display no physical differentiation...
+Allomerus auropunctatus workers are monomorphic, which means they display no physical differentiation...
 The ants are typically small to medium-sized, with the workers ranging from 1-2mm ...
 [It] is light to golden brown in color.
 The gaster is often darker.
 The pedicel, between the thorax and gaster, has two segments; the petiole and postpetiole.
 The petiole is "hatchet-like", with a node that is almost rectangular in profile and higher than the postpetiole.
 The antennae have 11 segments, with the last two segments greatly enlarged into a distinct club.
 The antennal scape (the first segment) is received into a distinct groove (scrobe) that extends almost to the posterior border of the head.
 The thorax has long and sharp epinotal spines.
 The body is sparsely covered with long, erect hairs.
 This species is well-known for a painful sting, seemingly out of proportion to its size.

 Reproduction

-In Wasmannia auropunctata, queens produce more queens through parthenogenesis.
+In Allomerus auropunctatus, queens produce more queens through parthenogenesis.
 Sterile workers usually are produced from eggs fertilized by males.
 In some of the eggs fertilized by males, however, the fertilization can cause the female genetic material to be ablated from the zygote.
 In this way, males pass on only their genes to become fertile male offspring.
 This is the first recognized example of an animal species where both females and males can reproduce clonally resulting in a complete separation of male and female gene pools.

 These ants get the benefits of both asexual and sexual reproduction - the daughters who can reproduce (the queens) have all of the mother's genes, while the sterile workers whose physical strength and disease resistance are important are produced sexually.